 Towersey Festival Bids Farewell with Final Lineup

-This weekend marks the end of an era as the Towersey Festival takes its final bow, closing the curtain on the UK’s longest-running independent music festival.
-After 60 years of celebrating roots and folk music, the beloved family-run festival will host its last event at the Claydon Estate in Buckinghamshire from Friday, August 23, to Monday, August 26.
+The weekend will close a great era as the Towersey Festival bids its last adieu, closing the curtains on the UK’s longest independent music festival.
+Since it began in 1959, the festival has always been about celebrating roots and folk music, ending its existence at the Claydon Estate in Buckinghamshire from Friday, August 23, to Monday, August 26.

 Comments